flatironinstitute/ironclust/matlab/dockercompiled/README.md

 # Ironclust Docker

-This folder contains files to build a Docker Image that runs matlab implemented ironclust sorter
+This folder contains a Dockerfile along with instructions on how to build a Docker Image that runs matlab implemented ironclust sorter

+1. Compile `p_ironclust.m` script
+2. Pack the compiled project into a base image
+3. Extend from the base to run ironclust

 ## Pre steps